Table of Contents Understanding SaaS Pricing StructuresDo Higher SaaS Prices Reflect...

 While there are distinct differences in each company’s make-up, a few enterprise SaaS management themes quickly materialized.
 Although relatively new, the following SaaS challenges will continue without a proactive SaaS management methodology.

-Chart a SaaS M
+Chart a SaaS Management Journey

-If developing a SaaS management strategy for the enterprise is a footrace, many organizations are at the start line: They’re poised and ready to answer the challenge but have yet to identify the best practices for this new business process.
+If developing a SaaS Management strategy for the enterprise is a footrace, many organizations are at the start line: They’re poised and ready to answer the challenge but have yet to identify the best practices for this new business process.

 The proposed finish line?
 A comprehensive strategy for SaaS that visualizes SaaS applications and their lifecycle throughout the organization.
 This vision includes access to a centralized record of SaaS metadata within the business and a governance framework with flexible views and controls.

-Every organization represented at the roundtable acknowledged that the challenge of enterprise SaaS management was most pronounced with the acute challenge of shadow IT.
+Every organization represented at the roundtable acknowledged that the challenge of enterprise SaaS Management was most pronounced with the acute challenge of shadow IT.
 Acknowledging the risk of unknown, unvetted, and costly software in the organization without clear ownership has been the starting point for many enterprise IT leaders, but other challenges were also notable.

 Here are a few examples of organizational challenges enterprise tech leaders defined for their organizations when it came to managing SaaS.